oceanwavejs/oceanwave-core/README.md

 # OCEANWAVE CORE

-Core Modules for OCEANWAVE Apps.
+Core Modules for OCEANWAVE Projects.

+## Notice
+> The package is still under development.
+Everything has the potential to change.

 ## Install
+### NPM Install
 ```bash
 npm i oceanwave@core
 ```